scottinsactown/California-Renewable-Energy--data-analysis/README.md

 # Here Comes The Sun
 Repo for first Data Analytics and Viz project.
-Anlysis of renewable energy production in California.
+Analysis of renewable energy production in California.